gemseo/gemseo-template-editor-gui/README.rst

-A GUI to create input and output files template for DiscFromExe
+A GUI to create input and output files template for DiscFromExe.

 Documentation
 -------------

-See www.gemseo.org
+See www.gemseo.org.

 License
 -------